 They’ve given you a cleaning frame.
 All you do is pop it over the screen, turn left and then right and voila!

-You can finish off the the last bits with the brushes especially made for cleaning this juicer.
+You can finish off the last bits with the brushes specially made for cleaning this juicer.

 But nothing is perfect, so here are a few downsides…

 Since the Kuvings has a single auger that spins at roughly 50 to 60 rpm, it’s a slow beast.
 But, if you want the most nutrients from your produce it’s a small price to pay.

 Like I mentioned earlier, you can juice just about anything whole.
 But stringy produce like mangoes, rhubarb, and celery will need to be chopped.
 Or you run the risk of the fibers getting caught up inside the juicer.

 But getting something unstuck is super easy.
 Just hit the back button and then set it on forward again.